 Swift action is needed to prevent a Cholera infection from causing life-threatening dehydration.
 Oral rehydration salts are commercially available, or can be homemade by adding to a liter(2 liters for children) of water:

-• ¼ teaspoon of baking soda (sodium bicarbonate)
+• A pinch of baking soda (sodium bicarbonate)

 In this way, balance of certain chemicals in the body called “electrolytes” can be maintained.
 In the worst cases, intravenous fluids such as normal saline or ringer’s lactate might be needed, with a source of added potassium.

 Fluids are often enough to stabilize the patient, but antibiotics can decrease the length and severity of the disease significantly.
 Doxycycline (in veterinary form, “Bird-Biotic”) is considered a first-line option.
 Other choices include Tetracycline, Erythromycin, and Ciprofloxacin (Fish-Cycline, Fish-Mycin, and Fish-Flox, respectively, in veterinary form), although resistance has been reported.
 Reserve use for the severe cases.